 Oladosu Adenike, 25 from Nigeria is a climate and environment young hero that we in EnvironHeroes are proud of. according to her “My journey into the environmental movement started when i gained admission to study agricultural economics.
 Though i had heard about climate change before, i only realized that we were living through a climate crisis…” She is a country ambassador for Fridays for Future, Earth Uprising and African Youth Climate Hub.
 Keep up the good work dear!!

-Addison Barrett, 12, of Maryland, is one of the recipient of the 2019 annual Gloria Barron Prize for young heroes. she founded Gorilla Hero to raise awareness and funds to protect endangered mountain gorillas. she was able to raise more than $7,000 for the Dian Fossey Gorilla Fund and the Ellen Fund by selling homemade cookies and lemonade and hosting her annual Gorilla Gala.
+Addison Barrett, 12, of Maryland, is one of the recipients of the 2019 annual Gloria Barron Prize for young heroes. she founded Gorilla Hero to raise awareness and funds to protect endangered mountain gorillas. she was able to raise more than $7,000 for the Dian Fossey Gorilla Fund and the Ellen Fund by selling homemade cookies and lemonade and hosting her annual Gorilla Gala.
 She is Awesome

 Winnie Asiti, 30 year old Kenyan woman Winnie was born and brought up in Rift Valley Province of Kenya.
 Winnie has been deemed the next Wangari Matthai, which in itself is quite an achievement.
 However, Winnie is certainly paving her own way in the environmentalist world.
 She helped create the African Youth Initiative on Climate Change after attending the United Nations Global conference in Durban.
 Winnie is also on the Global Greengrants board that focuses on giving short loans to environmental causes and activists worldwide, giving out to over 9,000 projects.

 Amelia Telford is the National Director of ‘Seed’, Australia’s first Indigenous Youth Climate Network.
-Amelia realized the lack of opportunity for Indigenous youth in the climate movement, and created Seed.
+Amelia realized the lack of opportunity for Indigenous youth in the climate movement and created Seed.
 Seed supports and allows young Aboriginal and Torres Strait islanders to become climate action leaders.